 Family support services

 Families requiring support can be referred to the children’s centre multi-disciplinary team.
 This team will help with any problems.
 The team includes Family Support Workers, Health Visitors, Nursery Nurses, Portage Workers and Social Workers.
 If you would like to find out more about the support available, you can ask your Midwife, Health visitor or drop into your local children's centre.
-Professionals wishing to refer a family to the Multi Agency Team (MAT) should complete the Early Help Referral Form and email it to MATcoordinator@hackney.gov.uk
+Professionals wishing to refer a family to the Multi Agency Team (MAT) should complete the Early Help Request for Support Form and email it to MATcoordinator@hackney.gov.uk

 In addition, the Hackney Family Information Service (FIS) offers free, impartial advice and information on childcare, paying for childcare, funded places for 2-4 year olds as well as information and advice on local services and activities for children and families.